No relation to reality: UK PM Johnson brushes off ex-aide's claims

 NO ‘RELATION TO REALITY’

-Johnson’s poll ratings have rebounded sharply this year thanks to a fast rollout of vaccines, despite an initial response to the pandemic last year that produced a higher death toll than in some comparable European countries.
+Johnson’s poll ratings have rebounded sharply this year following a fast rollout of vaccines, despite an initial response to the pandemic last year that produced a higher death toll than in some comparable European countries.

 “Some of the commentary I’ve heard doesn’t bear any relation to reality,” Johnson told reporters, saying the public wanted the government to focus on taking the country out of the pandemic lockdown.